Jump to navigation

 A: Colorado law requires all persons 18 years and older to provide proof that they are lawfully present in the United States before receiving unemployment benefits.
 You must provide one of the following forms of identification (ID):

-You must affirm your citizenship or legal presence in the United States by signing and returning the Verification of Personal Information (Form UIB-1).
+You must affirm your citizenship or legal presence in the United States by signing and returning the Verification of Personal Information form.
 Also, please provide information about your proof of ID on the same form.
 The form is mailed to you after you file or reopen a claim.
 You must provide this information only once during each claim year.
 The form must be completed, signed, and received within the timeframe specified on the form or your claim for unemployment benefits will not be paid for the weeks prior to the week in which the form is received at UI.

 Q: How and when should I file a claim for unemployment benefit payments?